• Skip to main content

 Make a brine with the milk, water, and salt, and stir to dissolve the salt.
 Mix the flour and eggs in a large bowl or a stand mixer with the paddle attachment and mix for a minute to incorporate.

 Add the melted shortening and work a little more.
 At this point, you will see only crumbs.
-To form the dough start adding the brine with the mixer running on low speed until the dough is soft and flexible.
+Add the brine with the mixer to form the dough, running on low speed until the dough is soft and flexible.
 If needed, keep adding water.
-Separate the dough into 20 portions and cover with a moist cloth.
+Separate the dough into 12 or 20 portions and cover with a moist cloth.

 3. Preheat the oven to 350F or 180C.
 Bake for 30-35 minutes until golden.